 How To Create and Manage Your Arctos Team: Users and Operators

 This guide provides a workflow for how to organize users and operators to assist with data entry and collection data management.
 Anyone can have an Arctos user account, which is needed for downloading data.
-Operators are users who are granted appropriate permissions.
+Operators are special users who are granted permissions to access or edit data.
 There are two levels of permissions: (1) Permission to work with data for specific collections.
 (2) Permission to work with specific types of data for the granted collection(s) - e.g., data entry, specimens, transactions, localities, etc. For example, a user with the roles UAM:Mamm and DATA_ENTRY can only enter data for the UAM:Mamm collection.

 Some objects (taxonomy, media, agents, places) are shared among collections.
 People who have access to these types of data must fully understand that Arctos is a shared system, and must always consider the implications of working in a shared system.
 So be careful when assigning roles to shared data types.

-2. Ensure the new user has an Arctos Agent
+Manager’s step 1: Ensure the new user has an Arctos Agent profile.

 Before you can invite an Arctos user to become an Arctos Operator, they must have an existing Arctos Agent.